GoogleChrome/chrome-extensions-samples/api-samples/devtools/inspectedWindow/README.md

 # devtools.inspectedWindow

-This sample demonstrates using the `inspectedWindow` API to collect and use data on the resouces used in a webpage.
+This sample demonstrates using the `inspectedWindow` API to collect and use data on the resources used in a webpage.

 ## Overview